 Manufacturing plays a major role in the U.S. economy as the fourth largest employer, behind health and social services, retail trade, and accommodation and food services.
-There are almost 300,000 establishments and over 11.2 million employees (2012) producing goods that we consume domestically or export abroad.
-The workers employed in manufacturing contributed to an annual payroll of \$598.6 billion with average annual payroll per employee in the manufacturing sector are \$53,500.[11]
-According to the Bureau of Labor Statistics. nationally manufacturing employment had average gains of 18,000 per month in 2014.
+There are over 11.3 million employees (2013) producing goods that we consume domestically or export abroad.
+[10] In 2014, the workers employed in manufacturing contributed to an annual payroll of \$618.9 billion, up 2.5% from the previous year.
+[11] According to the Bureau of Labor Statistics, nationally manufacturing employment had average gains of 18,000 per month in 2014.